-9. Listening is a very effective way for me to show love.
+9. Listening is the most effective way for me to show love.

 10. Greet children at their level.
-Crouch, or lean down.
+Crouch, or go to one knee.

 11. Let children be children.
-Guest families love it when they are allowed to decide if their children should remain with them in worship.
-And even more, when we love their kids as kids (crying, playing, singing) & don’t expect them to be grown-ups.
+Guest families love it when they are allowed to decide if their children should remain with them.
+And even more, when we love their kids as kids (crying, playing, singing) and don’t expect them to act like grown-ups.

 12. Invite guests to join me at something.
 Invite them to next Sunday’s service, or to an online group.